Zarzoom/Household-Food-Inventory-System/ReadMe.md

 To run the application you will need to have docker installed or to setup the database connections yourself.
 `docker-compose up`

 To run the Tests for this project.
-You must run all tests in a file.
-If a test fails run the delete all using the API and run tests again from the top.
 `docker-compose -f docker-compose-test.yml up --build`

 # ToDo